Washington Square Park: Early usage

 It remained farmland until April 1797, when the Common Council of New York purchased the fields to the east of the Minetta (which were not yet within city limits) for a new potter's field, or public burial ground.
-It was used mainly for burying unknown or indigent people when they died.
-But when New York (which did not include this area yet) went through yellow fever epidemics in the early 19th century, most of those who died from yellow fever were also buried here, safely away from town, as a hygienic measure.
+The city bought all but the western thirty feet of the square from land owner Elbert Herring, and drained the swamp, utilizing it as a graveyard for victims of communicable diseases, unknown or unclaimed person, and those too poor to provide for their own burial.
+When New York City (which did not include this area yet) went through yellow fever epidemics in the early 19th century, most of those who died from yellow fever were buried here, away from town, as a hygienic measure.
+"From 1789 to 1823, in two-thirds of the present park site, from 10,000 to 22,000 bodies were hastily buried in this potters field."
+The cemetery was closed in 1825.
+To this day, the remains of more than 20,000 bodies rest under Washington Square.
+Excavations have found tombstones under the park dating as far back as 1799.

 A legend in many tourist guides says that the large elm at the northwest corner of the park, Hangman's Elm, was the old hanging tree.
 However, research indicates the tree was on the side of the former Minetta Creek that was the back garden of a private house.
 Records of only one public hanging at the potter's field exist.
 Two eyewitnesses to the recorded hanging differed on the location of the gallows.
 One said it had been put up at a spot where the fountain was prior to 2007 park redesign.
 Others placed the gallows closer to where the arch is now.
-However, the cemetery was closed in 1825.
-To this day, the remains of more than 20,000 bodies rest under Washington Square.
-Excavations have found tombstones under the park dating as far back as 1799.